 Broken window locks are a serious problem.
 They can be a security risk – creating a potentially weak spot for intruders.
 They can also be a safety concern – particularly for families with young children.
 Replacing a window’s locking system, however, is usually a straightforward job.
 If you ensure that you source the correct hardware, then replacing a like for like security system can be done by a competent DIYer.
 If your window’s locking system is outdated, however, it may be preferable to upgrade your locks to a more secure multi-point locking system.

 What can I do about condensation and misted windows?

 If you have a problem with interior condensation or water in between the two glass panes of your double glazing, then the seal has been compromised.
 The sealed unit will need to be removed and replaced to rectify the problem.
 This should always be done by a skilled and experienced professional who can provide all the necessary certification.
 Although condensation may seem like a minor problem, when left untreated it can cause problems to develop with damp and mould.

 Can I repair broken glass in a double-glazed window?

 If you have a crack in your double glazing, if left untreated it can become bigger and potentially cause a safety risk.
 Depending on the size and position of the crack, it may be possible to fix it by injecting the damaged area with a clear Epoxy adhesive.
 Although this method will improve the appearance of your window, the cracked area will still be weakened, and you should consider replacing the window in the near future.

-Window repair and replacement from Futureglaze
+Window repairs and replacement from Futureglaze

 At Futureglaze Windows, we offer all our customers an extensive window repair service.
 If you’ve experienced any problems with your windows, one of our experienced glazing experts can visit your home to identify the best solution for your particular problem.